Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 └──── int a = 42 ────┘ └─ char c = 7

-That 2A 00 00 00 layout is little-endian: the least significant byte sits at the lowest address. x86, x86_64, ARM64 (in its usual mode) and most of what you’ll run on are little-endian.
-Big-endian machines (some older PowerPC, SPARC, network byte order) would store the same int as 00 00 00 2A.
-The value is identical, only the byte order on disk differs.
+2A 00 00 00 is little-endian: least significant byte at the lowest address. x86, x86_64, ARM64 (usual mode), all little-endian.
+Big-endian machines would store the same int as 00 00 00 2A.
+Same value, different byte order.

 Addresses are fixed-width.
 The thing behind them is not.